- Master These 5 Communication Skills to Help Scale Your Business - July 30, 2021

 - A comprehensive guide to grants for women in business

 Get the funding you need to launch your business and cover basic operating costs.
 This list by SMB Compass covers grants by national organizations like the U.S. Small Business Administration (SBA), as well as private grants by FedEx and Cartier.
 The right grant can help you kick off your business and open your doors (even if they’re virtual) sooner.
+In addition to grants, check out these business loans for women.

 - Best Facebook groups for female entrepreneurs